 Stepping outside the tower is the terrace which, on closer examination is a building that has been long demolished, the walls having being used as infill to form the terrace.
 From the lane outside, the original doors and a window, with stone lintels and frames can clearly be identified.
 There are, apparently, two tunnels leading from the house.
 One can be clearly seen at the base of the tower, where it apparently leads to the church.
 The second apparently leads from the building that now forms the terrace and, I have been told, was once the refectory for the monks.
 That would make perfect sense as it is next to the room that houses the ancient ovens and is on the same floor level.

 Closer inspection of the main building shows a number of windows that once existed, where the stone frames and ancient lintels can still be seen in the walls.
 At the left end, there is a small turret where sadly, the lovely original circular, pointy roof has been removed – another job on the list of things to do or be replaced, though I fear that is somewhat down the line!
 It would seem that, before the tower was built, there were once two buildings, perhaps the house and a barn, separated by a four or five foot wide passage.
-At some date, the two buildings were joined and now, one of the passages forms the hall and one a bathroom to the master bedroom for our French holiday guests.
+At some date, the two buildings were joined and now, one of the passages forms the hall and one a bathroom to the master bedroom.
 The original front door was on what is now the rear of the building and would have been on the side of the house closest to the church.

 And then there is the story to cap all the others.
 On my final meeting with the last owner, I was told that, under massive stones that were excavated when the pool was constructed and which now form a small alter or bench, are two skeletons.
 Over both hang the branches of two box trees and the bust of a Greek lady sits on the altar.
 It is an idyllic little bower.
 But who are the bodies?
 I itch to find out and, in the meantime have named them Albert and Matilde.
 I think they might have been a naughty monk and nun, but that’s pure conjecture!!